You may have been told you need business insurance. But have you ever wondered exactly what is the purpose of insurance for business?

 We get it.
-And rather than give you tired reasons why you need small business insurance, we’ve decided to show you the power of small business insurance through these common scenarios.
+And rather than give you tired reasons why you need business insurance, we’ve decided to show you the power of small business insurance through these common scenarios.

 Whether you’re a handyman, accountant, or anything else, take a look at the ways business insurance can come to your rescue when you need it the most.